-6. Calculate required retirement money:
+6. Calculate the required retirement money:

 Take out your calculator and re-evaluate the money now required for your life after retirement.
-You might have already done it in your thirties, but keeping in mind that the cost of living is going up every other day, you previous plan might not be the same anymore.
+You might have already done it in your thirties, but keeping in mind that the cost of living is going up every other day, your previous plan might not be the same anymore.
 Hence keeping a reality check on it will result in the fruits after twenty years.

 7. Cut down on extra costs:

-Try cutting on extra money that you spend, even smaller effort that you put into your savings will later add up to a better amount.
+Try to cut on extra money that you spend, even smaller effort that you put into your savings will later add up to a better amount.
 Try carpooling while going to work, this will be good not only moneywise but, in general, it is also your effort for the benefit of the environment.

-If you are one of those who are into smoking or drinking then put your effort in reducing it, you will realize the phenomenal amount of money that people spend on these so that it can be easy to start saving for retirement at 40.
+If you are one of those who are into smoking or drinking then put your effort into reducing it, you will realize the phenomenal amount of money that people spend on these so that it can be easy to start saving for retirement at 40.

 8. Plan for late retirement: